 She doesn’t bank upon a floral diction and yet the prose is not bereft of imagery and symbolism.
 Planting flowers in unyielding soils has a deeper meaning in the title story.
 Sarcophagi appear twice in Going Ashore and aptly hint at the futures in store for Hema and Kaushik.

 The progress of stories in the collection marks an evolution in the concepts of home and belongingness.
 The further we move, the more we find home and identity becoming fluid concepts for the cast.
 “It didn’t matter where she was in the world, or whether or not she was dying; she had always given everything to make her homes beautiful, always drawn strength from her things, her walls.
 But Kaushik never fully trusted the places he’d lived, never turned to them for refuge.
 From childhood, he realized now, he was always happiest to be outside, away from the private detritus of life.”

 Strangely, Lahiri’s stories betray barest of traces of people of Indian descent facing adverse societal attitudes in the adopted countries.
 The range of her focus is often elitist; her characters gravitate towards whiter partners as if to reinforce their status.
-I am sure there are groups of less fortunate immigrants with entirely different experiences.
+One wonders if there aren’t groups of less fortunate immigrants with entirely different experiences.
 That said, the dilemmas and agonies haunting the characters of The Unaccustomed Earth are global rather than limited in appeal.
 The conflicts and alienation of the chosen diaspora are representative of human suffering regardless of the geography.

 The Unaccustomed Earth